ngocuong0105/dendron-wiki/vault/random.Books.Trustworthy Online Controlled Experiments.md

 - need multiple experiments and assign same user to many experiments (multi-layer method)
 - need to do lots of monitoring
 - deal with interactions between experiments

+# 5. Speed Matters

+Measure impact of performance improvements by slowing down artifitially your feature and run A/B test.

+Assume that the metrc(e.g revenue) has linear dependence on the performance.
+This assumption is reaistic locally (for small performance improvements like miliseconds.)

+**Measuring Page Load time of search engine.**

+1. The user makes a request at time $T_0$ by typing a query into the browser.
+2. The request takes time to reach the server at time $T_{1}$, $T_{1}-T_{0}$ is super small and hard to measure.
+3. On receiving the request the server typically sends the first chunk of HTML at time $T_{2}$.
+It is often independent of the request (e.f. query or URL).
+It returns the header. navigation elemtns etc. It tells the user his request was received.
+User receives this chunk at time $T_{3}$.
+4. At time $T_{4}$ the server sends the rest of the page and the other chunks of HTML.
+At time $T_{5}$ user receives all chunks
+5. At time $T_{6}$, the browser fires the Onload event, indicating the page is ready.
+It makes a log request from the server.
+At time $T_{7}$ the server receives the log request (user clicks, scorlls, hovers).

+The Page load time is $T_{0}-T_{6}$ which we estimate with $T_{1}-T_{7}$ (stuff happening on server side).

+**Slowdown experiment design**

+Best is to slowdown the experiment when the server finishes computing Chunk2 which is the URL dependent HTML - as if it took longer to compute it.

+Above is the real performance.
+User experience **perceived performance** - denoting the idea that users stat to interpret the page once enough of it is showing.
+E.g. can measure the time to first result instead of displaying all results.

+# 6. Organizational Metrics

+Objectives and Key Results (OKRs).

+Objecties represent long-term goals and Key results short-term goals.

+Types of metrics:

+- **Goal metrics** reflect what the organization ultimately cares about.
+Need to articulate your goal in words.
+Goal metrics are proxies to what you really want to achieve.

+- **Driver metrics** tend to be short-term faster-moving and more sensitive metrics than goal metrics.
+HEART(HAppiness, Engagement, Adoption, Retention and Task Success).
+PIRATE framework (AARRR!
+Acquisition, Retention, Referral, Revenue)., user funnel.

+- **Guardrail metrics** guard agains violated assumptions and come in two types: metrics that protect the busness and that assess the trustworthiness of experiments.
+These metrics make sure there is balance in all metrics.

+The same metric may play different role in different teams.
+Some teams use latency and performance as guardrail metric.
+That is if you ship new feature and have revenue as driver metric you want to make sure you don't loose a lot on performance.
+Infrastructure teams might have these swapped.

+**Asset vs engagement metrics:** asset metrics are static (number of users), engagement are dynamic and measure the valuea a user receive

+**Business vs operational metrics:** business metrics are (daily average users (DAU), revenue per user) track busniess health.
+Operational are (queries per second) track operational concerns

+You want your goal metrics to be **simple and stable**.

+You want your driver metrics to be:
+- alligned with the goal
+- actionable and relevant
+- sensitive
+- resistant to gaming

+**Always remember that metrics are proxies!**, e.g. simply driving high CTR might result in clickbaits.

+example metrics: bounce rate(ratio of users went back - away from your content)

+example gurdrail metrics(organizational):
+- HTML responcse size per page
+- Client crashes
+- latency

+these are metrics that usually most teams should NOT affect.

 # 17. The stattistics behind Online Controlled Experiments